SimoneCorazza/Engine3D/README.md

 This project is not meant to be a rendering engine that someone will use for real applications, but is meant to someone that wants to learn the basic of a rendering engine.
 For this purpose the code is well documented and there is the [wiki](https://github.com/SimoneCorazza/Engine3D/wiki) to explain the main concepts.

-**NOTE**: the comments of the source code where translated so they may have some issues.

 ## Features

 ### Optimized rendering pipeline can render up to 30 000 actors at 60 FPS